 These funds have a Fund Manager or team of experts making decisions about the assets they are buying and selling within the fund.
 The fund will have a goal it intends to meet, and the team will review and amend this regularly.

 The fund will state what risk level it is and what some of the underlying holdings (assets) are.
 Being actively managed, there is a cost to staying invested, but in return you’ve got the peace of mind that professionals are making the investment decisions on your behalf.

-These typically track or mimic the performance of other assets or indexes (for example the FTSE100).
-As they are simply following that performance ,there is no active fund management, and therefore costs of these funds tend to be much lower.
+These typically track or mimic the performance of other assets or groups of assets (called indexes, for example the FTSE100).
+As they are simply following that performance, there is no active fund management, and therefore costs of these funds tend to be much lower.
 These funds will also share what risk level they are and may have a collection (or basket) of indexes they are tracking.

 These can be a lower cost way to access the benefits of investing